People

 Undergraduate Student (University of York)

-Gio joined us for a year in 2019-20 to work on the incorporation of unnatural amino acids into proteins expressed in plants.
+Gio joined us for a year in 2019-20 to work on incorporating unnatural amino acids into proteins expressed in plants.
 He also contributed to our work on synthetic regulatory elements.
 Gio taught us a lot about Muay Thai and mixed martial arts and made amazing chocolate cakes.
 He returned to the University of York to complete his undergraduate degree in genetics and then pursued an MSc at DTU Technical University of Denmark.

 Hubert Debreyne, 2019